EdAlita/ChameleonIQ/documentation/HOW_IT_WORKS.md

 ### 🔧 Key Configurable Parameters

 **Activity Concentrations:**
-- `cfg.ACTIVITY.HOT`: Activity concentration in hot spheres (Bq/ml)
+- `cfg.ACTIVITY.HOT`: Activity concentration in hot spheres
-- `cfg.ACTIVITY.BACKGROUND`: Background activity concentration (Bq/ml)
+- `cfg.ACTIVITY.BACKGROUND`: Background activity concentration
+- `cfg.ACTIVITY.RATIO`: Concentration Ratio tu used in the analysis
+- `cfg.ACTIVITY.UNITS`: Units for the HOT and Background Activity
+- `cfg.ACTIVITY.ACTIVITY_TOTAL`: Measure Activity with Units of the phantom
-- **Impact**: These values determine the theoretical activity ratio used in contrast calculations
+- **Impact**: These impact the calcualtions and PDF reports, per each run

 **Geometric Parameters:**
 - `cfg.ROIS.SPACING`: Voxel spacing in mm (typically 2.0644mm for many scanners)
 - `cfg.ROIS.CENTRAL_SLICE`: Which slice contains the sphere centers
+- `cfg.ORIENTATION_YX`: Typically helpfull to indicate the orientation of your image.
+1 or -1
 - **Impact**: Critical for accurate millimeter-to-voxel conversions

 **Analysis Settings:**
 - `cfg.ROIS.BACKGROUND_OFFSET_YX`: Positions of the 12 background regions
 - Background sphere count and positioning strategy
 - **Impact**: Affects background statistics and measurement reliability

+**File Settings**
+- `cfg.FILE.USER_PATTERN`: name used to look for the iterations for iteration based analysis

+**Adquisition Settings**
+- `cfg.ACQUISITION.EMMISION_IMAGE_TIME_MINUTES`: time to use for the report

 ### Real-World Flexibility Examples